Cybertas/A-Simple-Bash-Scripting-Guide/Part1: Working With Bash Shell/Redirection & Pipeline.md

     ```

 ## Redirecting Standard Error
- - To direct standard error we must refer to the file descriptor.
+- To redirect standard error, we must refer to the file descriptor.
- - The file descriptor for standard input, output and error streams is 0, 1 and 2 respectively.
+- The file descriptor for standard input, output, and error streams is 0, 1, and 2 respectively.
 - Shell provides a notation for redirecting files using the file descriptor number.
 - A program can produce output on any of several numbered file streams which means that standard output and error can be redirected together.

     ```bash
     ## testing stderr using a non-existent file
     ## the file descriptor "2" is placed before the redirection operator to perform the redirection of standard error